PaulKinlan/paul.kinlan.me/content/2016-12-12-chrome-on-home.markdown

   <figcaption>Assistant Grammar</figcaption>
 </figure>

-The architecture I created was pretty simple.
+The architecture I created was not overly complex.
 I have a frontend that is running [headless chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) and services requests from API.ai (API.ai did all the hard work), it would then open up a tab, load the page and then introspect the page to get the